calci07/calci07/README.md

 My current professional work revolves around building robust, scalable applications with a focus on end-to-end type safety and real-time capabilities:

-* [cite_start]Building and maintaining full-stack web applications using Next.js with end-to-end type safety via tRPC and TypeScript[cite: 11].
+* Building and maintaining full-stack web applications using Next.js with end-to-end type safety via tRPC and TypeScript.
-* [cite_start]Designing and managing relational database schemas with Drizzle ORM backed by Supabase (PostgreSQL), including row-level security and realtime subscriptions[cite: 12].
+* Designing and managing relational database schemas with Drizzle ORM backed by Supabase (PostgreSQL), including row-level security and realtime subscriptions.
-* [cite_start]Integrating Pusher for real-time WebSocket features such as live notifications and collaborative updates across multiple production projects[cite: 13].
+* Integrating Pusher for real-time WebSocket features such as live notifications and collaborative updates across multiple production projects.
-* [cite_start]Implemented payment processing with Xendit (invoices, e-wallets, cards) and transactional emails using Resend[cite: 14].
+* Implemented payment processing with Xendit (invoices, e-wallets, cards) and transactional emails using Resend.
-* [cite_start]Setting up authentication flows using NextAuth.js with OAuth providers and credential-based login, secured with session management[cite: 15].
+* Setting up authentication flows using NextAuth.js with OAuth providers and credential-based login, secured with session management.
-* [cite_start]Scheduling and managing background jobs with QStash (Upstash) for async task processing and delayed messaging[cite: 16].
+* Scheduling and managing background jobs with QStash (Upstash) for async task processing and delayed messaging.
-* [cite_start]Styling production UIs with Tailwind CSS and component libraries, maintaining consistent design systems across projects[cite: 17].
+* Styling production UIs with Tailwind CSS and component libraries, maintaining consistent design systems across projects.

 ---